kumpan/unikorn/content/startpage/2020-05-20-startpage.md

 references_section:
   references_tabs_heading: What do our friends and clients say about Unikorn
   reference_tab_fields:
+    - text: '"I highly recommend partnering with Unikorn on any web project.
+Having someone with a profound theoretical and technical knowledge of SEO was invaluable to me as a frontend developer.
+Being able to discuss and get feedback on different technical solutions made my job a lot easier and enabled me to make informed decisions in planning the overall architecture."'
+      tab_title: Mikael
+      heading: When Frontend and Technical SEO sings in harmony
+      person: Mikael Gustafsson, Senior Front-end developer and Partner @ Weahead AB
     - tab_title: Anna
       heading: "Our go-to strategic partner in web projects "
       text: >+